plabayo/rama/rama-quic/e2e/gnutls-interop/README.md

 On macOS, install Homebrew `gnutls` and prefix that command with `GNUTLS_DIR="$(brew --prefix gnutls)"`.
 Otherwise the build uses `pkg-config`.
+On Windows the recipe reports that it is skipping and succeeds, so that `qa-full` remains runnable; CI covers this project on Linux.
 The recipe prepares the pinned aioquic environment and runs isolation checks, formatting, Clippy, tests, and rustdoc.
 Certificates are generated per test.